 Puro Floro added to Nevado Copa in Peru by Pou brothers & Micher Quito

 Over a period of four days in mid-July the Basque mountaineers Iker Pou and Eneko Pou and their Peruvian climbing partner Micher Quito made the first ascent of Puro Floro on the southeast face of Nevado Copa in Peru.
-The 1000m mixed climb mixed route breaches difficulties up to M7/95°/A2 and has been described as one of the most important achievements to date.
+The 1000m mixed climb breaches difficulties up to M7/95°/A2 and has been described by the brothers as one of their most important achievements to date.

 On day 1 the trio made their way to advanced base camp, located next to the glacier at nearly 5,000m, along with expedition cameraman Alexander Estrada.
 They set off at 4:20am without Estrada towards the base of the mountain and two hours later, as dawn broke, they started climbing.
 "An imposing 1,000 m wall of rock, snow, and ice loomed over us" they recounted "We quickly covered the first 200 m on steep snow slopes, but then slowed down on very difficult mixed terrain requiring ice axes and crampons.
 We took turns leading, each climber swapping out when fatigued."